huangsam/terraform-aws/service/README.md

     make config-us

+You will be given the following files:

+- `terraform.tfvars`
+- `backend.ini`
+- `data.tf`

-You will be given `terraform.tfvars` and `backend.ini` which represent settings for inputs and state storage.
-After configuring both files, go ahead and initialize the workspace:
+These represent settings for inputs and state storage.
+Configure them and initialize the workspace:

     make init